DauletBai/qar-mvp/docs/peripherals/timer.md

 - The watchdog down-counter decrements on each prescaled tick while enabled.
 Writing `WDT_CTRL` with bit1 set reloads from `WDT_LOAD` and clears the latched expire status.
 When it reaches zero, `STATUS[2]` asserts and the timer IRQ line toggles if enabled.
 - Writing `WDT_LOAD` while the watchdog is enabled immediately reloads the counter and clears the expire flag.
 Setting `CTRL[0]=0` freezes both the main counter and watchdog logic.
 - PWM channels free-run alongside the main counter.
 Each channel asserts its output (`PWM_STATUS` bit) when `pwm_counter < duty`, wrapping back to zero after `PERIOD`.
 Writing a new period register resets the channel’s phase.
+- PWM0/PWM1 can be routed to GPIO pins 0 and 1 respectively by setting the corresponding bits in `GPIO_ALT_PWM`, letting firmware hand off pins to the timer without software bit-banging.
 - Manual captures take a snapshot of the main counter when firmware writes `CAPTURE_CTRL` with bit0/bit1 set.
 Future hardware revisions can wire `capture_ctrl` bits to external edges; for now the manual path enables deterministic testing.

 ## HAL and Example